From luxurious beachfront suites to numerous dining options, this review of The Ixian Grand & All Suites in Rhodes will help you plan your visit.

 This natural spa is renowned for its healing waters, so much so, a beautiful attraction has been constructed here.
 The pretty domed building merges nature, history and architecture, to create a very special place on the island.
 You can take a swim in the waters or just relax and enjoy the views.

 If you’re looking for other travel inspiration for a trip to Greece, check out my guide to the best things to do in Rhodes, my 7 day Greece itinerary, my hotel guides to Mykonos and Santorini, plus my guide to the best Greek islands for couples.

 More posts about greece

-From visiting Lindos Acropolis, to relaxing on beautiful beaches and eating delicious food, these are the best things to do in Rhodes, Greece.
+From sampling fresh seafood and visiting beautiful beaches, to exploring the island’s dramatic landscapes, these are the best things to do in Tinos, Greece.
 Read more